yrgb/apt/README.md

 # apt

-This repository is dedicated to examples of (advanced programing techniques) lesson.
+This repository is dedicated to examples of (Advanced programing techniques) lesson.

 BLM305E